MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/private-link-and-dns-integration-at-scale.md

 Many customers build their network infrastructure in Azure using the hub and spoke network architecture, where:

-- Networking shared services (such as network virtual appliances, ExpressRoute/VPN gateways, or DNS servers) are deployed in the **hub** virtual network (VNet)
+- Networking shared services (such as network virtual appliances, ExpressRoute/VPN gateways, or DNS servers) are deployed in the **hub** virtual network (VNet).
 - **Spoke** VNets consume those shared services via VNet peering.

 In hub and spoke network architectures, application owners are typically provided with an Azure subscription, which includes a VNet (*a spoke*) connected to the *hub* VNet.
 In this architecture, they can deploy their virtual machines and have private connectivity to other VNets or to on-premises networks via ExpressRoute or VPN.